cloudwego/kitex/docs/guide/extension/suite.md

 Suite is a high-level abstraction of extensions, a combination and encapsulation of Option and Middleware.

-As mentioned in the middleware extensions document, there are two principles to remember during extensions:
+As mentioned in the middleware extensions document, there are two principles should be remembered in extensions:

 1. Middleware and Suit are only allowed to be set before initializing Server and Client, do not allow modified dynamically.
 2. Behind override ahead.

-This principle is also valid for Suite.
+These tow principle is also valid for Suite.

 Suite is defined as follows: